 The delicate stucco decoration was executed by Bernardo Spinetti, and the frescos by Peter Adam the Elder.
 The sculptures are by Antonín Braun.

-In 1781 the decoration inside St. Nicholas was removed after emperor Josef II ordered the closure of all monasteries without a social function.
-In 1870, St. Nicholas then became Russian Orthodox.
+In 1781, the decoration in St. Nicholas was removed after emperor Josef II ordered the closure of all monasteries without a social function.
+Then, in 1870, St. Nicholas became Russian Orthodox.

-After the war, St. Nicholas was handed over to the Czech Hussite movement, with whom it remains today.
+After the war, St. Nicholas became a Czechoslovak Hussite Church, which it remains today.

-Interestingly, it wasn't until 1901, when the Krenn House in front of it was demolished, that St. Nicholas's stunning façade became visible to the rest of the Old Town Square.
+Although St. Nicholas is one of the most significant buildings in the Old Town Square, it was not until 1901 when the Krenn House in front of it was demolished, that the church's stunning façade became visible to the rest of the square.